 The magnitude and frequency of disasters are expected to increase in future, under changing climate, therefore necessary precautionary measures are needed to be taken at regional and district level.
-The district food departments need to omen collecting fuelwood in Baltistan (Imran Shah)

-develop capacity of storing key food supplies for at least one-month, such that any possibility of food crises can be averted.
+The district food departments need to develop capacity of storing key food supplies for at least one-month, such that any possibility of food crises can be averted.
 In addition, the retailers and wholesalers shall also be encouraged and supported to increase their storage capacity for at least one-month demand.
 Furthermore, it is also important that the fuel supplies are also sufficiently available, therefore fuel storage capacity shall be increased for at least one month to ensure availability during the crises times.
 This shall help maintain the mobility of population during disasters.